franko/regress-pro/new-docs/intro.rst

 Regress Pro is an application for the analysis of spectroscopic ellipsometry and reflectometry data.

-The application can load spectroscopic data coming from ellipsometers and reflectometers and use well-known fit algorithms to determine physical parameters like film's thicknesses or their refractive index.
+The application can load spectroscopic data coming from ellipsometers and reflectometers and trat them using well-known fit algorithms to determine physical parameters like film's thicknesses or their refractive index.
-The application assume that the data are acquired in reflection mode with an opaque substrate and the spectra are expected to be resolved in the wavelength domain in a given range.
+The application assume that the data are acquired in reflection mode with an opaque substrate and the spectra are expected to be resolved in the wavelength domain.
 In the chapter about :ref:`loading spectra <spectra>` more details are given about what kind of files are accepted by the application.

 Using the Application